texastribune/dot/README.md

 ```

 - _Canonical_: The canonical URL of the article
-- _Source_: A value describing from where the article is being distributed.
-This is an enum whose currently allowed values are `rss` and `repub`.
+- _Source_: An enum value describing from where the article is being distributed.
 - _Access ID_: One of the values in the `ACCESS_IDS` environment variable

 A successful request will return a fully formed script tag to distribute along with the republishable article.
 It includes a data attribute whose value is a JSON Web Token containing some metadata about the article.
 The generation of this JWT is why an authorization header is required: It is hashed with a secret, meaning the data it contains can't be altered.
 This helps ensure the integrity of collected page views.